What article are you looking for?

 Desensitizing Your Dog to a Muzzle

-Eye Contact Photo courtesy of Pat Koven, LVT, KPA-CTP.
-Eye contact teaches your pet to focus attention on you and check in with you regularly.
+•Eye contact teaches your pet to focus attention on you and check in with you regularly.
 By reinforcing this behavior, you are making yourself more exciting than the environment around you.
-A strong Look on cue is useful: to call your dog to you in a dog park Read More
+Eye contact should be a fun activity for your dog.
+With practice, your dog will look to you for guidance, no matter the surroundings.

 Leash Reactivity in Dogs